Charlie-Hill/charlie.onl/readme.md

 # Portfolio Site
-This is my portfolio site built entirely from scratch to compile & present work, projects and more. [https://charlie.onl](See the site here).
+This is my portfolio site built entirely from scratch to compile & present work, projects and more.
+[See the site here](https://charlie.onl).

 # Tech Stack
 - Webpages built with HTML, CSS & JavaScript